In this guide, I will take you through from start to finish on how to set up your very own Raspberry Pi time-lapse setup.

 ls you will be able to see the image file now exists. (cam.jpg).
 Open this image in the file browser or from your machine if you’re using SSH.

-4. If the image is upside down then your camera is not up the correct way.
+4. If the image is upside down, then your camera is not positioned the correct way.
 You can either fix the camera up or just simply flip the image by using the following command.

 raspistill -hf -vf -o cam2.jpg

 5. You can now confirm that the image is now facing up the correct position.